fintastic/hbci/README.md

 # Bankster::Hbci

-A HBCI client for talting with german banks
+A pure ruby HBCI client for talking with german banks

 ## Installation